-On the one end there are slim 100-150 page volumes published by a consultant.
+On the one end, there are slim 100-150 page volumes published by a consultant.
 The purpose of the volume is to attract business.
-Such publication are self-serving and cursory.
+Such publications is self-serving and cursory.
 They present no research beyond mentioning a few historical figures like Kurt Lewin.
-Then they go on to sell you some homemade, new age clap trap that at times is almost embarrassing.
+Then they go on to sell you some homemade, new age claptrap that at times is almost embarrassing.
 One wonders that you didn’t get a magical gem to assist you in your metaphysical quest.
 Sadly, most of these books are given to potential clients to impress them.

 Literature Terminology.
-One of the more annoying aspects of my research was the dealing with the constant creation of new terminology by authors who hope that people will start using their terms in the technology field and that will in turn create consulting work and training sessions.
+One of the more annoying aspects of my research was dealing with the constant creation of new terminology by authors who hope that people will start using their terms in the technology field and that will, in turn, create consulting work and training sessions.
 Consider the recent creation of words like scrum master, agile, and servant leader.
-A scrum master is simple a project manager or team leader.
+A scrum master is simply a project manager or team leader.
 The phrase was trademarked by a guy who sells books.
 Consider that scrum is actually a Rugby term.
 Do you know anything about the game of Rugby?
-Let me give you Oscar Wilde’s view of the game, “Rugby is a good occasion for keeping thirty bullies far from the centre of the city.”
+Let me give you Oscar Wilde’s view of the game, “Rugby is a good occasion for keeping thirty bullies far from the center of the city.”
 I don’t know about you, but this is not how you want your team described.

 The real money in the field of change management is not just selling books, it is in selling consultant services and program training.
 One of the top change management programs charges $4,400 for their three-day seminar at a destination resort.
 That is a pittance compared to the $18.95 they sell their book for.
 Spoiler alert.
 My book comes with no expensive training at some expensive hotel complex.
 I will also strive to not introduce new terms into the field for personal gain.